 Hilda from Battersea in Perspective mural by Brian Barnes

 I went to Vardens Road to the site of 2-16 where the aircraft works were.
 It had later become a snooker hall which was demolished and replaced by these luxury town houses.
-Perhaps I will be knocking on someone door to see if they want a plaque of the feisty and indomitable Hilda Hewlett!
+Perhaps, someone will be knocking on one of these doors to see if they want a plaque of the feisty and indomitable Hilda Hewlett!

 2-8 Vardens Road – the site of the Hewlett and Blondeau Omnia Works aircraft factory 1912-1914